aptivator/var-trap/README.md

 methods `sum()`, `print()`, and `clear()`, then they can be called one after another: `trap.a.sum().print().clear()`.

-`var-trap` allows declaring methods that will return their value.
+`var-trap` does allow specifying methods that will return their value instead of an instance from which they are called.

 ```javascript
 addTrapDefinitions('numbers', {